ksandstr/pht/README.md

 some positive and all negative lookups to step through secondary tables.

-The practical reason for this data structure is to demonstrate a low-latency alternative to mutexed htables, so as to reduce knock-on sleeping in cases where htable runs a big loop.
+The practical reason for this data structure is to demonstrate a low-latency alternative to htables, so as to reduce knock-on sleeping in cases where a mutex is contended more while htable runs a big loop.
+There is currently no multi-threaded benchmark.

 The fanciful reason is that even if my lock-free/wait-free hash table had a sound migration mechanism (and it might not), its higher-level design is nevertheless lacking in guarantees wrt space and time.
-So this project exists also as a vehicle for exploring that, before lfht gets a proper refit, before it gets applied in the transactional memory thing.
+So this project exists also as a vehicle for exploring that, before lfht gets a proper refit, before it is in turn applied in the transactional memory library.

 Currently "pht" is mostly feature complete.
-Unless a significant new optimization comes along, further development is limited to improving the test suite.
+Unless a significant new optimization comes along, further development is limited to improving its test and benchmarking suites, and its documentation.

 The inter-table migration algorithm for this data structure, consisting of an "inner" algorithm that avoids rehashing while migrating items and an "outer"